 C. Welding Safety Procedures:

-Contact Safety Office for Hot Work approval and Fire Department System Deaction.
+Contact Safety Office for Hot Work approval and Fire System Deactivation.

 - Hot Work Areas: Hot Work areas should be properly designated and prepared.
 The area should not pose a hazard to others in nearby areas.
 If possible, such work should be confined to